The Guardian - Protection Dogs

 We were very privileged to be selected to assist ‘The Guardian’ Newspaper regarding their thought provoking investigation into ‘Protection Dogs’

 Hopefully you will have read the article which was published on 4th February 2026 or you may have even heard us on the BBC Radio network regarding our dogs, services and Protection Dogs.
-The following is just to add a little more meat to the bone for those interested in the subject.
+The following adds a little more meat to the bone for those interested in the subject.

 If you haven’t read any of the other pages and blogs on this site, this blog is a little bit about me to give you some grounding:

 I have been involved with training dogs since I was thirteen, so that’s well over fifty years.
-During this time, I have run various obedience and sports dog training clubs, and run a small, but successful dog training school – part-time.
+During this time, I’ve run various obedience and sports dog training clubs, as well as a small, but successful dog training school (part-time).

 Previously I was a committee member and obedience section leader for the Schnauzer Club of Great Britain, a security dog assessor and judge to boot.
-I’ve competed in obedience, security trials, Schutzhund Surveys and beauty Shows both in the UK and overseas.
+I’ve competed in obedience, top level security trials, Schutzhund Surveys and beauty Shows both in the UK and overseas.
 My dog ‘Unit’ was the first ever non-German Shepherd dog to represent the UK in the International dog sport of Schutzhund (IPO / IGP) overseas.
-All of this, when juxtaposed alongside a long career within Corporate Security Management (Guard dogs employed in high risk areas), Retail Security management; Security Surveying (NACOSS and SSIAB registered companies); besides Police Trained and Qualified Crime Prevention Design Advisor; Holding both Academic and Professional qualifications – a Masters’ Degree in Security Management (having researched security dogs) – as well as being a Fellow of the Security Institute, a member of the National Association of Security Dog Users and before retirement a Fellow of the International Institute of Security and a Member of the Institute of Security Managers.
-Helps to provide a holistic perspective on both the advantages and disadvantages of using dogs for security in all its forms.
+All of this, when juxtaposed alongside a long career within Corporate Security Management (Guard dogs employed in high risk areas), Retail Security management; Security Surveying (NACOSS / SSIAB companies).
+Besides being a Police Trained and Qualified Crime Prevention Design Advisor, while holding both Academic and Professional qualifications – a Masters’ Degree in Security Management (having researched security dogs) – as well as being a Fellow of the Security Institute, a member of the National Association of Security Dog Users and before retirement a Fellow of the International Institute of Security and Member of the Institute of Security Managers.
+Helps to provide me with a holistic perspective on both the advantages and disadvantages of using dogs for security in all its forms.

 Protection Dogs